dokku/dokku/docs/networking/proxies/nginx.md

     listen 80 default_server;
     listen [::]:80 default_server;

+    # If services hosted by dokku are available via HTTPS, it is recommended
+    # to also uncomment the following section.
+    #
+    # Please note that in order to let this work, you need an SSL certificate.
+However
+    # it does not need to be valid.
+Users of Debian-based distributions can install the
+    # `ssl-cert` package with `sudo apt install ssl-cert` to automatically generate
+    # a self-signed certificate that is stored at `/etc/ssl/certs/ssl-cert-snakeoil.pem`.
+    #
+    #listen 443 ssl;
+    #listen [::]:443 ssl;
+    #ssl_certificate /etc/ssl/certs/ssl-cert-snakeoil.pem;
+    #ssl_certificate_key /etc/ssl/private/ssl-cert-snakeoil.key;

     server_name _;
     access_log off;
-    return 410;
+    return 444;
 }

-# To handle HTTPS requests, you can uncomment the following section.
-#
-# Please note that in order to let this work as expected, you need a valid
-# SSL certificate for any domains being served.
-Browsers will show SSL
-# errors in all other cases.
-#
-# Note that the key and certificate files in the below example need to
-# be copied into /etc/nginx/ssl/ folder.
-#
-# server {
-#     listen 443 ssl;
-#     listen [::]:443 ssl;
-#     server_name _;
-#     ssl_certificate /etc/nginx/ssl/cert.crt;
-#     ssl_certificate_key /etc/nginx/ssl/cert.key;
-#     access_log off;
-#     return 410;
-# }
 ```

-Make sure to reload nginx after creating this file by running `service nginx reload`.
+Make sure to reload nginx after creating this file by running `systemctl reload nginx.service`.

-This will catch all unknown HOST header values and return a `410 Gone` response.
-You can replace the `return 410;` with `return 444;` which will cause nginx to not respond to requests that do not match known domains (connection refused).
+This will catch all unknown HOST header values and close the connection without responding.
+You can replace the `return 444;` with `return 410;` which will cause nginx to respond with an error page.

 The configuration file must be loaded before `/etc/nginx/conf.d/dokku.conf`, so it can not be arranged as a vhost in `/etc/nginx/sites-enabled` that is only processed afterwards.